thofma/TestingSFC.jl/README.md

 julia> using Pkg; Pkg.add(url = "https://github.com/thofma/TestingSFC.jl", rev = "magma")
 ```

+Note that this will also install [Oscar](https://github.com/oscar-system/Oscar.jl/) (which might take a minute).

 ## Usage

 The main functionality of the package is provided by the functions `has_SFC` and `has_SFC_naive`, which implement Algorithm 8.9 and Algorithm 10.3 (applied to the "Eichler splitting" of the algebra) respectively.